futoin/specs/draft/ftn16_cid_tool.md

 In case of ci_build, it is required to make a clean checkout.
 Therefore, existing wcDir must be removed (renamed for safety).

+#### 3.1.4.
+Resource distribution requirements

+The complexity comes from these facts:

+* Some runtimes are single-threaded with async IO.
+    * does not scale beyond one CPU - requires multiple instances
+    * multiple instances - lead to multiple sockets
+* Some apps are not scalable to multiple instances and lack High-Availability.
+* Some runtimes have thread/process per client with single control socket.
+* Some runtimes support seamless reload.
+* Actual use cases, may require different strategy.
+Therefore, the specification does not define a strict algorithm, but adds requirements for it.

+Requirements:

+1. Minimal and maximal memory requirements per service instance must be obeyed.
+2. Deployment must fail, if minimal memory requirements are not satisfied.
+3. All available for deployment memory must be allocated to instances based their weights.
+4. If one instance is unable to utilize multiple CPU cores then additional instances must be added until it's feasible to distribute available memory.
+5. If one instance is unable to seamlessly reload then at least one more instance must be added for rolling updates.
+6. If app is marked as not scalable then no more than one instance is allowed.

 ## 3.2.
 Commands